aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/oleformat/autoupdate/_index.md

 ---
 title: OleFormat.AutoUpdate
 second_title: Aspose.Words for .NET API Reference
-description: Specifies whether the link to the OLE object is automatically updated or not in Microsoft Word in C#
+description: OleFormat property.
+Specifies whether the link to the OLE object is automatically updated or not in Microsoft Word in C#
 type: docs
 weight: 10
 url: /net/aspose.words.drawing/oleformat/autoupdate/